 We are also lucky to have an Enzyme Replacement Therapy - which will help replace the enzyme that Cooper is missing.
 It was approved by the FDA in February 2014!
-Hopefully, we'll be writing the new standard of what Morquio looks like with medication.
+We are writing the new standard of what Morquio looks like with medication.
 But the therapy is a treatment, not a cure.

 I got laid off after I had Cooper.
-I switched to stay at home mom, and now work part time from home for a software company, and volunteer as part of the National MPS Society's Board of Directors.
+I switched to stay at home mom, now work part time from home for a software company, and volunteer as part of the National MPS Society's Board of Directors.
 It's the perfect setting for our situation right now.
 I know now why I got laid off.
 It's God's plan to promote me to full time project engineer for Cooper.
-I was a project engineer at my last job - it was all about coordination, communication, documenting, lessons learned, etc.
+I was a project engineer at my previous job - it was all about coordination, communication, documenting, lessons learned, etc.

 We are defining what normal looks like for the Tippett family, and I wouldn't have it any other way.
 I love seeing the world through Cooper and his big sister Campbell's eyes.
 It's all new, fun, amazing and sometimes scary.
 But we're all in it together, taking one day, one appointment, at a time.
-In the mean time, Cooper is busy planning hockey games, playing with Campbell, beating on his drums, and anticipating the next ski day or camping trip.
+In the mean time, Cooper is busy playing baseball in the backyard with Campbell, beating on his drums, and anticipating the next ski day or camping trip.

 I've started fundraising to support research and find a cure for MPS IVA.
 Visit Cooper's Courage page to donate and check on our progress: http://mpssociety.donorpages.com/fundraising/ctippett/